nzdjb/go-metaname/README.md

 ## Known issues

 * ResourceRecords for accounts where the API key was first created before 2023-07-11 will receive Aux values of 0 on MX and SRV records when calling DnsZone.
 If this affects you, you'll see a "Switch to the new DNS zone API" link on the [Metaname settings page](https://metaname.net/my/settings).
-To resolve this information, read the information at that link and click the "Use the new API" button.
+To resolve this issue, read the information at the link and click the "Use the new API" button.